RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/README.md

 # RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws
-These are the bylaws for RCCG Destiny Chapel Men's Fellowship
+The repository holds the bylaws for RCCG Destiny Chapel Men's Fellowship.